 Realize Your Safari Fantasies

 For most people, going on an African safari is probably one of the main reasons for visiting South Africa in the first place.
-The country's most famous game reserve is the Kruger National Park, and for good reason—it's also the largest and oldest park, and it's easily accessible.
+The country's most famous game reserve is the Kruger National Park, and for a good reason—it's also the largest and oldest park, and it's easily accessible.
 You can see all of the Big Five here, and there's a wide range of accommodation from self-catering chalets to luxury lodges.
-Night drives, horseback safaris and walking safaris are all possible.
+Night drives, horseback safaris, and walking safaris are all possible.

 Kruger's popularity means that it is also often crowded.
-For a more off-the-beaten track safari destination, consider Kgalagadi Transfrontier Park - a true wilderness located on the Botswana border and known for its population of black-maned lions.
-If you like the idea of a self-drive safari, check out Mkhuze Game Reserve (located north of Durban in Zululand); or Addo Elephant National Park (located near Port Elizabeth in the Eastern Cape).
+For a more off-the-beaten-track safari destination, consider Kgalagadi Transfrontier Park, a true wilderness located on the Botswana border and known for its population of black-maned lions.
+If you like the idea of a self-drive safari, check out Mkhuze Game Reserve (located north of Durban in Zululand) or Addo Elephant National Park (located near Port Elizabeth in the Eastern Cape).
 There are also several smaller safari parks near Cape Town.

-South Africa's coastline stretches for more than 1,600 miles/ 2,500 kilometers, from the frigid Atlantic to the balmy Indian Ocean.
-Both coasts have their fair share of surf spots, but the most famous are all in the Cape Town area, or further north along the east coast.
+South Africa's coastline stretches for more than 1,600 miles, from the frigid Atlantic to the balmy Indian Ocean.
+Both coasts have their fair share of surf spots, but the most famous are all in the Cape Town area or further north along the east coast.
 If you're headed to the Mother City, check out Muizenberg for beginner waves, or Big Bay near Blouberg Beach.
-For pros, the most famous wave here is Dungeons, a beastly right-hander known to get as big as 60 feet/ 18 meters.
+For pros, the most famous wave here is Dungeons, a beastly right-hander known to get as big as 60 feet.

-South Africa's surfing capital, however, is Jeffreys Bay, located 50 miles/ 85 kilometers south of Port Elizabeth.
+South Africa's surfing capital, however, is Jeffreys Bay, located 50 miles south of Port Elizabeth.
 This laid-back town welcomes the likes of Kelly Slater and Jordy Smith for the annual J-Bay Open, which focuses on legendary right-hand break Supertubes.
 Further north, Durban is another hotspot for beginners and pros alike.
-For the biggest thrills, check out the waves at North Beach, Bay of Plenty and New Pier.
+For the biggest thrills, check out the waves at North Beach, Bay of Plenty, and New Pier.

 If you're looking for a less structured hiking experience, head to the Wild Coast or the Drakensberg Mountains.
 In both places, an abundance of short and long trails allow you to explore as much or as little as you like.
 The Wild Coast (also known as the Transkei) offers an insight into the rugged beauty of the Eastern Cape shore and the culture of the Xhosa people.
 The Drakensberg is home to the highest mountain range in South Africa.